 The first step was taken by establishing SMECA (Serbia and Montenegro Export Credit Agency) by the Law on Export Insurance and Financing Agency passed on 18th January 2002 by the Parliament of the Federal Republic of Yugoslavia (Official Gazette of FRY No. 3 dated 18th January 2002).
 Funding for SMECA operations as an export-credit agency was provided from the World Bank loan and the donation from the Italian Government.
 The Development Credit Agreement was signed between the World Bank and the Government of the Federal Republic of Yugoslavia on 31st October 2002 and became effective as of 28th August 2003, after all the requirements from the Agreement had been met.
 The amount of the loan was SDR 9.100,000 under IDA conditions.
-The Italian Grant Agreement for the donation given by the Italian Government in the amount of USD 8.920.714 was signed at the same time as the Development Credit Agreement.
+The Italian Grant Agreement for the donation given by the Italian Government.
 Based on these two Agreements, the World Bank and SMECA signed the Project Agreement, which defined the responsibilities of SMECA as the implementing agency.

-&lt;sup>11 Baldacci (2007) Mercati globali, "unbundling" della produzione e supporto all'internazionalizzazione, Convegno "Le Banche di Credito Cooperativo nel processo di internazionalizzazione delle PMI italiane.
+11 Baldacci (2007) Mercati globali, "unbundling" della produzione e supporto all'internazionalizzazione, Convegno "Le Banche di Credito Cooperativo nel processo di internazionalizzazione delle PMI italiane.
 Ruoli e prospettive", Roma.

-According to the report of the World Bank the project was designed in order to support exports through the following facilities:
+According to the report of the World Bank12 the project was designed in order to support exports through the following facilities: